flimflam-austin/hugo-cms-test/content/quick_reads/20210118-mlk-jr-2021/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      > _“Let us rise up tonight with a greater readiness.
-Let us stand with a greater determination.
+      <div><blockquote><em>“Let us rise up tonight with a greater readiness.
+Let
+      us stand with a greater determination.
 And let us move on in these powerful days, these days of challenge to make America what it ought to be.
-We have an opportunity to make America a better nation.”_
+We have an opportunity to make America a better nation.”</em></blockquote><p></p></div>
     citation: MARTIN LUTHER KING JR.
     _key: 9d41c6f4fa52
   - order: 1
     useCheckmark: true
     body: >-
-      On the stormy night before he was killed, Martin Luther King Jr. addressed a church in Memphis, Tenn. in a speech “I’ve Been to the Mountaintop."
+      <div><p>On the stormy night before he was killed, Martin Luther King Jr.
+      addressed a church in Memphis, Tenn. in a speech “I’ve Been to the Mountaintop."
 Nearly 20 yrs after his death, America celebrated its first Martin Luther King Jr. holiday in 1986.
-You can read/listen to two of MLK Jr's most famous speeches on source page.
+You can read/listen to two of MLK Jr's most famous speeches on source page.</p><p></p></div>
     citation: VIEW SOURCES
     _key: e50bef27470f